moechaieb/pluginhost/README.md

 - **TransientPluginMap**: Used for temporary changes to the plugin instances.
 It is a mutable version of `PluginMap` that allows changes to be made before being committed back to the immutable `PluginMap`.
 - **Plugin**: Encapsulates an audio plugin instance along with its GUI window and connection information.

+### plugin discovery

+Plugin discovery is managed by the `PluginScan` class, which supports asynchronous scanning of plugins across multiple threads.
+This class is integral to identifying available plugins and updating the host system with new or removed plugins.
+It provides several key functions and callbacks to enhance interaction and responsiveness:

+- **startScan**: Initiates the scanning process for a specified plugin format.
+This function is useful for starting the scan based on user input or system initialization.
+- **abortOngoingScan**: Allows for the cancellation of any currently running scan, providing a way to stop the operation gracefully if needed.
+- **isScanInProgress**: Returns a boolean indicating whether a scan is currently active, which can be used to update UI elements or manage system states.
+- **getScanStatus**: Provides a snapshot of the current scan progress, including which plugins are being scanned and the overall progress percentage.

 ### access patterns

+There are a few key methods used to access and mutate the state of the plugin host.
+At the core of these access patterns is the concept of immutability.
+Due to this, it is always assumed that only one thread mutates plugin host state at a time, but N threads can read the state at the same time.

-- **withWriteAccess**: Functions that modify the `TransientPluginMap` must be wrapped in a `withWriteAccess` call.
+- **withWriteAccess**: Functions that require a  `TransientPluginMap` must be wrapped in a `withWriteAccess` call.
 This ensures that changes are made within a controlled scope, and the modified map is safely committed back as an immutable `PluginMap` at the end of the block.
 This method is used for operations like creating, deleting, or moving plugin instances.

 ```cpp